Training to become a GP in Scotland

 Postgraduate medical training in Scotland offers unique benefits and flexibility to support you.

-NHS Education for Scotland (NES) acts as your single lead employer for all stages of your postgraduate training.
-This simplifies the administrative parts of your training, providing one point of contact for your:
+One of the major benefits of training in Scotland is stability.
+NHS Education for Scotland (NES) acts as your single lead employer for the entire duration of your postgraduate training.

 Find out more about lead employer arrangements.